-Do you drive an Uber?
+Do you drive for a rideshare company?
 If so, it's time to start thinking about how well you're insured.
-Now, Uber itself has a ridesharing insurance policy, but it doesn't cover every risk you might be exposed to, and it could be changed at any time.
+Now, many companies provide a ridesharing insurance policy, but it doesn't cover every risk you might be exposed to, and it could be changed at any time.
 Having your own policy means that you will always know what your coverage is and thus how to act accordingly.

 In general, ridesharing insurance comes in two versions.

 Both forms of coverage are viable options.
-If you're not sure which policy is best for you, talk to one of our agents about Uber insurance and discuss your options.
+If you're not sure which policy is best for you, talk to one of our agents about rideshare insurance and discuss your options.

-Most drivers who work with Uber or another ridesharing company can get this extra coverage.
+Most drivers who work with a ridesharing company can get this extra coverage.
 However, the way you interact with a ridesharing company may affect the type of coverage you're offered.
 When you speak with a Sanguinetti & Co.
 Insurance Brokers agent, it’s helpful to have the following information on hand:

 Ridesharing is still a relatively new industry, and it's almost certainly going to continue changing over the next few years.
 Insurance policies will be changing with it, and factors like which company you partner with, how safe the rides are judged to be, and even how much the industry earns may affect your policy and your premiums.